 Depending on where you live and whether your pregnancy is low or high risk, you might be able to choose the place where you give birth.
 Weigh up the decision with your partner, family and doctor or other health professional.
 There are four options:

 - In a public hospital, your maternity care will be given by midwives and doctors.
-Sometimes, it can also be shared between your doctor and the hospital staff.
+Sometimes, it can also be shared between your doctor and hospital staff.
 Maternity care in public hospitals is usually free, with costs covered by Medicare.
 Some public hospitals also provide private care, which means you can choose your own private obstetrician or midwife to care for you.
 However, you might need private health insurance to access the private care option.
 See this map of Victoria’s public hospitals and health facilities that offer maternity services.

 - A public birth centre is suitable for women with healthy, low-risk pregnancies.
 The costs are covered by Medicare.
 You can be transferred to hospital during labour if complications arise or if you request it.